[Stop Press!! – Rakusen v. Jepsen has now been overturned on appeal. So tenants can only claim a RRO against their immediate landlord now. 29/7/2021]

 Insofar as owning a property through a limited company, the Judge in the First Tier Tribunal case here re 49 Russell Hill Road, was of the option that a director could not be personally liable.
 This does not mean though that in an appropriate case, an order couldn’t be made against a director.
 You are not wholly safe.

 However, the case of Rakusen v.
 Jepson (which is being appealed) found that a property owner could be liable for a Rent Repayment Order where the property had been sublet to a ‘rent to rent’ tenant.
+[Since this article was first published, this decision has been overturned on appeal but is likely to go to the Supreme Court – so watch this space].

 So property owners need to be VERY CAREFUL about ‘rent to rent’ and always take advice before entering into such an agreement.
 Check the tenancy agreement VERY CAREFULLY too – as that is often where the problems and traps for property owners lie.